therion23/KatanaHacking/README.md

 # KatanaHacking
-USB protocol and IR codes for the Creative Sound BlasterX Katana
+USB protocol and IR codes for the Creative Sound BlasterX Katana.

 ## DISCLAIMER

+No warranties!
+Use at your own risk!
+If anything breaks, it's NOT my fault.

+If your Katana fries from trying out the USB commands documented here, it should be considered a firmware bug and filed with Creative.

 ## tl;dr:
 - [USB protocol](USB.md)